huzaifa786313/Otago-Polytechnic/Special-Topic/Lab2-cloud.md

 sudo apt install azure-cli
 ```

-Now that we have downloaded and installed azure command line we need to connect to it
+Now that the azure command line has been downloaded and installed, it is time to connect to it
 ```
 az login
 ```